rudelm/rudelm.github.io/content/post/2021/11/30/setup-minio-as-backup-target-for-synology-hyperbackup/index.md

 ---
 # Introduction
-After some unsuccessful <a href="https://centurio.net/2020/09/26/setup-wireguard-vpn-on-raspbian/" data-type="post" data-id="3386">tests with WireGuard VPN</a>, I've tried something new to provide a suitable encrypted backup target for my Synology NAS.
+After some unsuccessful [tests with WireGuard VPN]({{< ref "/post/2020/09/26/setup-wireguard-vpn-on-raspbian/">}}), I've tried something new to provide a suitable encrypted backup target for my Synology NAS.

 Minio is a block storage server which is compatible to AWS S3 API.
 That means I can configure a S3 compatible target in HyperBackup.
 Here's now a small [installation guide](https://computingforgeeks.com/how-to-setup-s3-compatible-object-storage-server-with-minio/) for a Raspberry Pi, which I've modified for my needs: